-- steel screw piles - Continuous Flight Auger (CFA) piles - precast reinforced concrete piles - steel piles (except for Western Queensland, refer Section 4.1.6) - precast concrete piles manufactured by spinning or rolling - piles constructed with bentonite or polymer slurry, and - bored piles without permanent steel or concrete liners.
+- steel screw piles

+- Continuous Flight Auger (CFA) piles

+- precast reinforced concrete piles

+- steel piles (except for Western Queensland, refer Section 4.5.6)

+- · precast concrete piles manufactured by spinning or rolling, and - piles constructed with bentonite or polymer slurry.

-Any Proponent, who believes the use of such piles is cost effective and will achieve the strength and durability required, may prepare a written submission for assessment by the department's Director (Structures Design, Review and Standards).
+Any Proponent, who believes the use of such piles is cost effective and will achieve the strength and durability required, may prepare a written submission for assessment by the department's Director (Planning and Delivery).
 Delays in assessing such submissions, and any consequent costs are entirely the responsibility of the Proponent.
 The department's publication Engineering Innovation within the Department of Transport and Main Roads outlines the steps involved in the innovation process, which takes time and should ideally be done outside of a Contractual situation, at the concept design stage.